-I’m James Francis, one of the Senior User Experience (UX) Designers at Companies House.
-I’m currently working on the ‘File abridged company accounts’ service, which allows users to file abridged accounts online.
+As one of the Senior User Experience (UX) Designers at Companies House, I’m currently working on our ‘File abridged company accounts’ service.
+This allows users to file their company's abridged accounts online.

 To meet GDS standards, our service must understand user needs.
 It’s the most important part of my work, and why it’s the first of 18 criteria services must meet.

 An incredibly important aspect of our user needs work is making sure that our services are accessible, so they can be used by anyone regardless of their abilities.
 The GDS service manual says:

 In the UK, 1 in 5 people have a disability.
 This could be visual, hearing, motor or cognitive (affecting memory and thinking).

 When you think about the huge number of people that need to interact with us every year, you begin to understand just how many of our users might have accessibility needs.